Greenstone or Pounamu

 Around The World

-Primitive tribes of the British Isles used the stone for their axes, knives and other weapons because of its strength and ability to sharpen and polish the stone beautiful shiny.
+Primitive tribes of the British Isles used the stone for their axes, knives and other weapons because of its strength.

-The indigenous tribes of Mexico, Central and South America and New Zealand used it for their sacred masks and other ritual objects.
-They threw it even in wells as a sacrifice to the holy spirits for plenty of fresh water.
-A great story is about the famous Montezuma, ruler of the Aztec empire.
-It is said that he smiled when he heard that the Spanish Conquistador Cortez was only interested in his gold, since Montezuma’s most precious possession was jade.
+The indigenous tribes of Mexico, Central and South America used it for their sacred masks and other ritual objects.
+They threw it into wells as a sacrifice to the holy spirits for plenty of fresh water.
+Montezuma, the famous ruler of the Aztec empire smiled when he heard that the Spanish Conquistador Cortez was only interested in his gold, since his most precious possession was jade.